 More no bake vegan desserts

 And for even more recipes, join the Vegan Mediterranean Diet Recipes Facebook group for support, inspiration, and fun.

 If you love this recipe, please give it 5 stars! ★★★★★

 Raw Key Lime Pie

-For the Crust
+For the crust:

-Lightly grease a 9-inch spring form baking pan with coconut oil.
+- Lightly grease a 9-inch spring form baking pan with coconut oil.

-Put the lime juice, agave, coconut milk, avocados, vanilla, salt, and coconut oil in a high-speed blender and blend until smooth.
+- To make the filling, put the lime juice, agave, coconut milk, avocados, vanilla, salt, and coconut oil in a high-speed blender and blend until smooth.

-Pour the filling over the crust, cover with plastic wrap, and freeze overnight.
-Thaw before serving.
+- Pour the filling over the crust, cover with plastic wrap, and freeze overnight.
+Thaw before serving.*